 The son of Richard, Earl of Cambridge, and Anne Mortimer, and nephew of Edward, 2nd Duke of York.
 Laid formal claim to the throne in the reign of Henry VI, which led to the civil war later known as 'the Wars of the Roses.
 The Duke of York was killed at the Battle of Wakefield in 1460 and was buried at Pontefract, his head was put on a pike by the victorious Lancastrian armies and displayed over Micklegate Bar at York, wearing a paper crown.
 His remains were later moved to Church of St Mary and All Saints by his son King Edward IV.

 Wife of Richard Plantagenet, 3rd Duke of York, and the mother of Edward IV and Richard III.
-Cecily Neville was the daughter of Ralph, 1st Earl of Westmorland, and Joan Beaufort, Countess of Westmorland.
-Her maternal grandparents were John of Gaunt, 1st Duke of Lancaster, and Katherine Swynford.
+Cecily Neville was the daughter of Ralph, the 1st Earl of Westmorland, and Joan Beaufort, Countess of Westmorland.
+Her maternal grandparents were John of Gaunt, the 1st Duke of Lancaster, and Katherine Swynford.
 She survived her husband and sons to die in 1495, during the reign of the first Tudor king, Henry VII.
 Her will requested that she was buried beside him.